Lining Pro.com Technical Brief

 |---|---|---|---|

-| Structural | Defects in the pipe wall, shape, joint integrity, or structural condition. | Cracks, fractures, broken pipe, deformation, missing wall, defective point repair. | Repair, lining, point repair, replacement, engineering review, or asset renewal planning. |
+| Structural | Defects in the pipe wall, pipe shape, joint integrity, or structural condition. | Cracks, fractures, broken pipe, deformation, missing wall, failed repair, collapse. | Repair, lining, point repair, replacement, engineering review, or asset-renewal planning. |

 | Operations and Maintenance | Conditions affecting flow, capacity, cleanliness, or serviceability. | Roots, grease, deposits, infiltration, obstacles, vermin, debris. | Cleaning, jetting, root removal, grouting, maintenance scheduling, or further inspection. |

-| Overall | A combined view of condition data used to understand the pipe segment’s general severity. | May include both structural and O&M factors depending on reporting method. | Prioritization, budgeting, capital planning, rehabilitation screening, or risk review. |
+| Overall | A combined view of condition data used to understand the pipe segment’s general severity. | May include structural and O&M factors depending on the reporting method. | Prioritization, budgeting, capital planning, rehabilitation screening, or risk review. |

 Important: a pipe can have a serious O&M problem without being structurally failed, and a pipe can have a serious structural defect even if it is still flowing today.